Calculators

 Yields:

-• work – An object representing the metadata (time, frequency or pulse) for the work done
+An object representing the metadata (time and pulse) for the work done.

-• result – Object containg the calculation results for this time, frequency or pulse
+Object containg the calculation results for this time and pulse.

 Return type: